simplex-chat/simplex-chat/docs/guide/app-settings.md

 ### Chat preferences

-This page allows to configure the chat preferences that would apply to all contacts - they can be changed separately for each contact:
+This page allows you to configure the chat preferences that would apply to all contacts - they can be changed separately for each contact:

 - _disappearing messages_ - to allow disappearing messages in the conversations with you, only if your contacts allow them.
 - _delete for everyone_ - to allow irreversible message deletion (by default messages are marked as deleted, not fully deleted).
-"Yes" setting would allow it only if they allow it for you, and "Always" - even if they don't allow.
+"Yes" setting would allow it only if they allow it for you, and "Always" - even if they don't allow it.
 - _voice messages_ - to allow sending voice messages.

 To set chat preferences in each contact, tap contact name on top of the conversation and then choose "Contact preferences".